anyblabla/srv/README.md

 # srv
-Software installation script for Linux Mint 20+ (Cinnamon / Mate / xfce) in order to obtain the SRV "Stream Record Virtualization" software suite.
+Software installation script for Linux Mint 21 (Cinnamon/Mate/xfce) and Ubuntu 22.04 in order to obtain the "Stream Record Virtualization" SRV software suite.

-Script d'installations logiciels pour Linux Mint 20+ (Cinnamon/Mate/xfce) afin d'obtenir la suite logiciels SRV "Stream Record Virtualisation".
+Script d'installation logiciels pour Linux Mint 21 (Cinnamon/Mate/xfce) et Ubuntu 22.04 afin d'obtenir la suite logiciels SRV "Stream Record Virtualisation".

 # Description
 This script allows the automatic installation of a set of virtualization software
 * Machines
 * KVM / Virtmanager
 * Quickemu
+* Quickgui
 * VirtualBox
 * VMware Player

 This script allows the automatic installation of a set of video recording and video broadcasting software
 * Simple Screen Recorder (SSR)
-* Open Broadcaster Software (OBS)
+* OBS Studio - Fully Loaded!
+(OBS)

 This script allows the automatic installation of a set of audio editing and video editing software
 * Audacity